 Remember, a sound agile content review process ensures that it fits the team members as much as it fits the company and the target audience.

-This step should be performed after each successful completion of a content campaign.
+You should perform this step after each successful completion of a content campaign.
 It must include all the stakeholders involved in the process of its development.
 Each member should highlight what went right and what was wrong along with potential edits if any.
 Finally, there can be a short brainstorming session to figure out the problems with a mutual consensus.

-As we mentioned earlier, there is no one size fit all for content review processes.
+As we mentioned earlier, there is no one-size-fits-all for content review processes.
 This requires timely optimization so that the process doesn’t become a burden/ outdated for the team.

-This can also be taken as a fun way to celebrate your accomplishments throughout the campaign.
+You can take this as a fun way to celebrate your accomplishments throughout the campaign.

 Even though the finer details of the agile content review and approval process will differ from one team to another, these steps will constitute the bone (structure) of the matter.

-The first step while developing any content is to select the topic.
+The first step to developing any content is to select the topic.

 This topic, however, should only be selected based on preliminary research.
 Which includes taking the company goal and marketing goals in mind as discussed earlier.

-This is primarily the job of the content strategist.
-And they are tasked with running new campaigns as per the company needs.
+This is primarily the domain of the content strategist, and they are tasked with running new campaigns as per the company’s needs.

-This step is primarily the domain of the content strategist.
-And they are authorized with assigning the ownership to a content creator to take the process forward.
+They are also authorized with assigning ownership to a content creator to take the process forward.

-Once the content topic is finalised, it is forwarded to a content creator, who will also take ownership of it.
+Once the content topic is finalized, it is forwarded to a content creator, who will also take ownership of it.
 S/he will start by creating a thorough research/ outline document which will include: